 Thus, a testing tool, like TrustAPI+ from Fime, combines traditional testing with modern functional and security testing, allows users to develop entire test libraries for use cases such as UPI and lending, and automates testing with request and response configuration for APIs.

-Having an integrated API testing tool is currently an essential part of developing an error-free and efficient software application.
+Having an integrated API testing tool is currently an essential part of developing an error free and efficient software application.